Dravet Syndrome: Symptoms, Causes and Treatment Options

 Dravet Syndrome presents a range of symptoms that evolve over time.
-The initial signs typically appear within the first year of life and primarily include seizures.
-However, as the child grows, additional symptoms may emerge.
+The initial signs typically appear within the first year of life and primarily include frequent and severe seizures, often triggered by factors like fever or hot weather.

 Dravet Syndrome is primarily caused by mutations in the SCN1A gene, which encodes a protein essential for the proper functioning of sodium channels in the brain.
 These channels are crucial for the transmission of electrical signals in neurons.